Hemanth2396/Coursera-getting-and-cleaning-data/README.md

 This repository contains the following files:

-* CodeBook.md - the code book that describes the contents of the data set and transformations used to generate the data.
+* CodeBook.md - the code book that describes the contents of the data set and transformations used to generate the data
 * run_analysis.R - the R script used to create the tidy data set includes the following steps:
 	1. Download the dataset and extract the files
 	2. Merge the training and the test sets to create one data set